 Note the very interesting and sensible phrasing, “the only current explanation.”
 That’s a very Sherlock Holmesian way of putting it: “Once you eliminate the impossible, whatever remains, no matter how improbable, must be the truth.”
 It’s a strange, cool, and unexpected conclusion … but it’s also all we’ve got left, so we should probably take it seriously.

-Muscle doesn’t change, but our willingness to elongate it does.
-Therefore, elongation must normally be limited by a strict neurological edict.
+Muscle (probably) doesn’t change, especially in response to an average stretching regimen, but our willingness to elongate it probably does.
+Going with this theory, elongation must normally be limited by a strict neurological edict.
 The brain and spinal cord decree: you’re only going to lengthen your muscles so far, period, end of discussion.
 It’s not a negotiation … at least not in the short term.
 Don’t make the mistake of thinking you could just blast through that barrier with will power.

 However, with training, we can learn to recruit more fibres.
 In fact, when people train their muscles, early strength gains may be mainly a matter of learning to “recruit” more muscle fibres at once.